|QUAYLE ON THE TRAIL|

 September 16, 1999

-Washington Post reporter Dan Balz assesses former Vice President Dan Quayle's bid for the Republican presidential nomination, following a background report by Margaret Warner.
+Washington Post reporter Dan Balz assesses former Vice President Dan Quayle's bid for the Republican nomination, following a background report by Margaret Warner.

 MARGARET WARNER: After his disappointing 8th place finish in last month's Iowa straw poll, former Vice President Dan Quayle decided to pull out of virtually every other state and focus all of his energies on New Hampshire -- site of the first presidential primary next year.
 Quayle's spending lots of time in New Hampshire now and he was back in the state again this week.
 Yesterday morning at a radio call-in show in Dover.